 There are a couple of apps which we use to navigate our nightly repose.
 The first is www.ioverlander.com This interactive site allows you to search and add to a plethora of places to stay internationally.
 This comprehensive list covers the gamut from wilderness camping spots to hotels and everything you could want in between, including laundromats, mechanics, tourist attractions etc… Definitely a good site to keep handy.

-A similar site in nature to the above, www.allstays.com is our primary resource for scoping out potential Walmart parking lots.
+A quick search of “overnight parking near me” or indeed “free overnight parking near me”, will undoubtedly come back with www.allstays.com.
+A similar site in nature to the above, “allstays” is our primary resource for scoping out potential Walmart parking lots.
 It provides handy reviews from those who have stayed before, citing if overnight parking is allowed or if the individual store’s policy may have changed as of late.

 For a list of truck stops and their amenities, we refer to www.findfuelstops.com.
 Here you can get the price of petrol, not just at the local truck stops but often at local Walmarts too.
 If you want to give yourself more options you can also select “vicinity truck stops”, broadening your horizons.
 It also lists rest areas, their amenities and whether they permit overnight parking.
 This site also utilises “google earth” maps to hone in on your location.